-Due to dissipative interactions with the surrounding fluid, a high-aspect-ratio cylindrical MAS rotor cannot spin stably and continuously about its axis of symmetry without active stabilization (i.e. bearing), as its symmetry axis is also its lowest inertia axis.
-However, in the case of a spherical MAS rotor, the rotor is placed into the stator without a specific orientation and initially may spin about an arbitrary axis.
+120 the rotor is placed into the stator without a specific orientation and initially may spin about an arbitrary axis.
 As the axis of symmetry for a spherical ring is also its greatest inertia axis, a spherical rotor ultimately ends up stably spinning about its axis of symmetry due to rotational energy being dissipated by interactions with the gas stream and surrounding atmosphere.
-For this reason, a spherical rotor shows very stable on-axis spinning and resilience to crashing, as the rotor will always return to a stable minimum about its axis of symmetry after a perturbation.
+For this reason, a spherical rotor shows very stable on-axis spinning and resilience to crashing, as any spinning instabilities will be damped by the surrounding fluid and cause the rotor to return to a stable minimum about its axis of symmetry.

-Equations 1 and 2 suggest that a spherical rotor should spin most stably about its axis of symmetry, z, when r/R = 0.632, where the difference between I_z and $I{x,y}$ is maximized (Figure 4a).
-Critically, this means that rotors with a spherical ring geometry can be quite stable even with very large sample volumes.
+Equation 1 suggests that spherical rotors should spin most stably about z when r/R = 0.632, where the difference between large sample volumes.
 When considering a packed rotor, as long as the density of the caps and sample are lower than the density of the rotor material, I_z will be greater than $I{x,y}$ for all values of r/R between 0 and 1, and stable on-axis spinning will occur.
-A detailed investigation of the moments of inertia for a packed spherical rotor taking into consideration the caps, sample and rotor, each with different densities, can be found as an interactive notebook in the supplementary material.